equalitie/Caislean/doc/roles_list.md

 *  `openvpn`: OpenVPN server and dnsmasq for Internet access through the VPN, with authentication to OpenLDAP and/or through TLS certificates;

+## Roles in beta

+These roles are finished in basic form but have not yet been tested widely

+*  `letsencrypt`: replacement TLS certificates from the Let's Encrypt project - these are trusted by most modern browsers.

 ## Future roles